Iontophoresis

 Hyperhidrosis UK - Iontophoresis Hands

 Tap water iontophoresis works for about 70-80% of patients.
 The exact mechanism behind how it works is not known although there are numerous theories.
 What is known is that it requires some of the particles found in tap water (the ions) to work.
 That is why people who use the machines where their tap water is soft do not get such good results as those where the water is hard.
 The south eastern half of the Britain from Teeside to Somerset has moderately to very hard water while areas north and west of this line including much of Devon, Cornwall, Wales, Scotland and Northern Ireland have soft water.
+This map shows the hardness of tap water in England and Wales.

 The machines for iontophoresis can either provide a continuous direct current or a pulsed current or capable of both.
 Generally a direct current is suitable for the treatment of hands and feet and pulsed current is used for the underarm areas and when the skin is sensitive.